YD525/SSELexicon/README.md

-# YDSkyrimToolR
+# SSELex
-## YDSkyrimToolR It is an open-source and free translation tool for Skyrim SE Mod
+## SSELex It is an open-source and free translation tool for Skyrim SE Mod

 #### Intended to significantly reduce the workload of Sinicizers。
 #### Published in https://www.nexusmods.com/skyrimspecialedition/mods/143056